- Survey Results

 As an experimentalist who requests NERSC time in order to collaborate with theorists, I am not a hands-on user (and therefore left most of this survey blank).
 Because my knowledge of the NERSC computer system is negligible compared to the average user, I expected it to be difficult or confusing to request time and manage an account.
 Yet the NERSC staff has always been very helpful and have made the process as easy and simple as possible.
 Thank you!

 NERSC provides very good user support.
 I am very satisfied with the way that NERSC people handle user's questions and requests; they are very professional.
-Also the NIM website is probably one of the most organized online managment system I have experienced.
+Also the NIM website is probably one of the most organized online management system I have experienced.

 - Good software / easy to use environment